Hi, I am Natasha and I’m a city girl. I love being in crowds, socializing, and meeting new people in Northern Virginia. I easily had that all..

 Naturally all humans, like one another of a kind.
 I love Fairfax county for all the reasons listed from A – Z. At that point in time, I remember thinking ahead, picturing what it would be like once my daughter is born, into this beautiful community filled with kids, and for her to have families just like ourselves in the same community was a picture worth painting worth living.
 As an only child growing up on the “city-side” Northern Virginia, I always had my cousins, and family members around me but wasn’t until I went to school when I saw kids my very own age.

-All my neighbors where either my parents age with older kids, or my grandparents age with kids off living their own life.
+All my neighbors were either my parent’s age with older kids or my grandparent’s age with kids off living their own life.
 Looking back now, I didn’t grow up in a community where there tot lots filled with family’s, and other kids kicking a soccer ball around their front lawn.
 With Fairfax County being within walking distance from the metro station and 15 min from DC, the people are either young businessmen who commute to and from DC, or the older folks, who have just lived there for a while, and are just getting ready to downsize.

 Reason 1: LOCATION, LOCATION, LOCATION

-You’re still not far from DC – obviously you’re not as close as you’d be if you live in Fairfax county, but your also not far either.
+You’re still not far from DC – obviously, you’re not as close as you’d be if you live in Fairfax county, but you’re also not far either.
 Driving an extra 15-20 minutes is totally worth the commute for the comfortability of living you’d get here in Gainesville.

 Other than if you’re visiting friends, or if you need to commute to work in DC, there’s really no need to leave Gainesville.
 They have thought of everything you’d possibly need – such as different activities and programs for kids, young adults, and seniors as well.
 There’s a variety of different health care providers, for all ages, 2 hospitals, I mean you name it and we’ve got it.
 I think the only times I leave Gainesville is if I’m out with a client showing them homes in Fairfax County, visiting parents, or if I’m in desperate need to go to Tysons Corner for a little shopping spree and stroll down memory lane.